Nitcha-p/PM2.5_PredictionModel/README.md

 # PM2.5 Prediction Model
-This project predicts PM2.5 concentrations by comparing the performance of three machine learning models: LightGBM, XGBoost, and CatBoost.
+This project predicts PM2.5 concentrations by comparing the performance of three machine learning models : LightGBM, XGBoost, and CatBoost.
 LightGBM was selected as the best model based on MAE, RMSE, and R² metrics.
 Since PySpark does not natively support LightGBM, the processed Spark DataFrame was converted to a Pandas DataFrame for model training.
 The project also addresses challenges related to encoding and memory optimization.

 # Project Overview
 Goal : Build a model to predict PM2.5 levels based on environmental data (e.g., temperature, humidity, wind speed).